-I have read and understand the above-mentioned regulations; I agree to abide by them.
+I understand that the privilege to stay in Haskell Housing is at my own risk.
+I have read and understand the above-mentioned regulations and I agree to abide by them.
 I further understand that failure to observe the regulations of the Haskell Code of Student Conduct could affect my status in the residential housing program and/or student at the university.

-Student Signature Student Signature
+Student Print Name Student Signature Date